cgliu-create/pwmaster/README.md

 ```bash
 python manage.py runserver
 ```
-afterwards, go to the link for your local server http://127.0.0.1:8000/
+afterwards, go to the link for your local server:

+http://127.0.0.1:8000/

 ## Info